Matthew Stafford: Hashtags "just started" to work on Facebook? I thought they always did! #QBsOnFacebook

 The Bus Came Back: Or, to be more precise, it never left, as the majority of the quarterbacks who were "cut" in the final preseason convo did end up making appearances in week 1.

-But for Me, It Was Tuesday: After Russell Wilson drafts Aaron Rodgers, he threatens to throw multiple interceptions each game in an attempt to sabotage Wilson's team.
-Joe Flacco casually points out that Brandon Weeden does that every game.
+But for Me, It Was Tuesday: After Russell Wilson fantasy drafts Aaron Rodgers, Rodgers threatens to throw multiple interceptions each game in an attempt to sabotage Wilson's team.
+Joe Flacco uses that as a setup to zing Brandon Weeden:

 Aaron Rodgers: WILSON, I WILL PURPOSELY THROW THREE OR FOUR PICKS EACH GAME THIS SEASON AS PART OF A STRATEGY I WILL CALL “OPERATION: SABOTAGE-THE-FUCK-OUT-OF-RUSSELL-WILSON’S-FANTASY-TEAM!””

 Joe Flacco: Brandon Weeden just calls that "Sunday"